Gyuto Karmapa Monastery

 The last of these, the Gelug lineage, was pioneered by the great saint scholar Tsongkhapa who revitalized and reformed the practice of sutra and tantra.
 His tradition of tantric teaching was mainly established in the tantric monasteries Gyudme and Gyuto where it was promulgated and practiced.
 The original Gyuto Tantric Monastery was founded in 1474 in Tibet.

 At the time of the Chinese invasion in 1950 in Lhasa, Tibet, about 60 Gyuto monks fled to India in 1959.
 After initially gathering in Dalhousie, India, the monastery was established in Tenzing Gang, in Arunachal Pradesh, India.
-The main monastery is now here in Sidhbari, where there are nearly 500 monks in the entire order who live in the residences neighbouring the monastery.
+The main monastery is now here in Sidhbari, where there are nearly 500 monks in the entire order who live in the residences neighboring the monastery.